persalys/persalys/python/doc/examples/examples.rst

 There are three ways to create a new study:

-- Use the dialog box which appears when the OTGui is launched;
+- Use the dialog box which appears when the application is launched;

 - Click on |newButton| in the tool bar;